-Assuming /var/lib/postgresql/11/main/ is our data directory and my.primry.db.xyz is the primary database server, listening on port 7432, this command should ask you for the password of the replication user on the primary and print progress information.
+Assuming /var/lib/postgresql/12/main/ is our data directory and my.primry.db.xyz is the primary database server, listening on port 7432, this command should ask you for the password of the replication user on the primary and print progress information.
 This will take a while, depending on your database size, because all the data from the primary server is copied over.

-Of course the replica shouldn't write on its own to the database, instead it should follow the primary.
-In order to do that, make the following settings available in postgresql.conf:
+Of course the replica shouldn't allow general write-operations to its replicated databases.
+Instead it should follow the primary.
+This is done by adding the following settings to your postgresql.conf file:

-To let the cluster know that it runs in standby mode, create the file standby.signal in the Postgres data directory (/var/lib/postgresql/11/main/ in this example).
+To promote a standby/replica cluster to a primary, create the file primary.now in the Postgres data directory (/ var/lib/postgresql/12/main/ in this example).
 This file needs to be owned by the postgres user and the postgres group.